bioinformed/glu-genetics/docs/modules/qc/dupcheck.rst

 .. module:: dupcheck
    :synopsis: Find duplicate samples within a genotype data set

-The dupcheck module looks at genotype data and identifies three categories of duplicates:
+The :mod:`qc.dupcheck` module looks at genotype data and identifies three categories of duplicates:

-- expected duplicates
+  * expected duplicates

-- unexpected duplicates
+  * unexpected duplicates

-- expected duplicates not found.
+  * expected duplicates not found.

 The input can be in hapmap, ldat, sdat, triple, or genotriple format.
 The user can indicate a threshold value (percent) for determining identity